Costco Canned Chicken (Kirkland) - Price Decrease!

 How Much Does Costco's Canned Chicken Cost?

-Costco sells the 6-pack of Kirkland Signature Canned Chicken Breast Chunks for $14.99.
-This breaks down to a per-can price of $2.49 and a per-pound price of $5.76.
+Costco currently sells the 6-pack of Kirkland Signature Canned Chicken Breast Chunks for $12.99.
+This breaks down to a per can price of $2.17.

-Just a few months ago, this same canned chicken was priced at $9.99.
-This is a price of $1.66 per can or just $3.84 a pound.
+Just a few months ago, this same canned chicken was priced at $9.99, which is a staggeringly low price of $1.66 a can.

-This was a spectacular deal for canned chicken breasts, but unfortunately, the price has nearly doubled.
-I think I can speak for all of us when I say that we would much rather be paying $3.48 a pound than $5.76.
+This was a spectacular deal for canned chicken breasts, but unfortunately, the price has significantly increased.
+I think I can speak for all of us when I say that we would much rather be paying $1.66 a can rather than $2.17 or $2.49.

 Costco vs The Competition